 The top model, the Breville does a phenomenal job at chopping, mixing, and shredding while still doing a great job at pureeing and slicing.
 There weren't any areas where this machine noticeably fell flat, with its only major drawback being its higher price.

 We conducted over 25 tests to directly compare these products and close to two months pitting these products against each other before we crowning the Breville the overall winner.
-You can see how the other products stacked up in the chart below.

 These tests were grouped into six metrics: chopping, mixing, pureeing, shredding, slicing, and cleaning.
-The sections below detail what went into testing each metric, how the Breville did, and how it compared to other models.

 One of the most essential tasks for a food processor is being able to effectively chop food — creating small, uniform pieces that are distinct, not a mush.
 The Breville excelled in this category, earning the top score of 9 out of 10.
-You can see the Breville was a cut above the rest in the chart below.

 We chopped onions, carrots, and nuts, as well as compared the level of precise control afforded by the "Pulse" button on each model to determine scores, rating the food tests on the quality of the finished product.
 The Breville produced onions that were as close to perfect that we could hope for, with essentially all the chopped onions being of uniform size.